 Suffering a knee injury is one of the most fatal circumstances that may disrupt a basketball player’s career.
 While accidents can occur anytime especially in a fast paced game like basketball, there are several ways that you can protect your knee and prevent injury.

-In this article, I will look at knee pads, understanding how exactly they can help you, and go through the top knee pads for basketball that you can consider.
+In this article, I will scrutinize knee pads, understand how exactly they can help you, and go through the top knee pads for basketball that you can buy online.

 These are the five best knee pads for basketball that I will be reviewing:

 - JMOKA Non-Slip Soft Knee Pads

 - McDavid 410 Knee Pad with Thick Gel Insert

 Difference Between Knee Pads, Knee Sleeves, and Knee Braces

 Knee pads, knee sleeves, and knee braces offer different types of support and protection for your knee.
 You may see these terminologies used interchangeably and in some cases, a single product can serve multiple functions.
 Let’s get into more details so you can make an informed decision on what is most suitable to your needs.

 The main purpose of a knee pad is to provide cushioning.
 Think of it as a layer of foam or gel material on top of your knee cap to protect from bruising and absorb some of the impact during collisions.
 Knee pads in general tend to cover just the knee cap with a few inches of elastic material above and below it to secure the pad to your knee.
 The elastic material in certain knee pads may also provide compression which improves blood flow.